 Eating disorders affect people of all ages, genders, races, and ethnicities.
 Yet, only one in 10 people seek treatment.
 Of those, only 35% attend a facility that specializes in eating disorder treatment programs.

 These statistics show a strong need for better public education about eating disorders.
 There’s an equally strong need for better access to effective treatment.
 Contact Promises Behavioral Health at 844.875.5609 to learn about our treatment programs.

 While each disorder shows different symptom patterns, there are often similar mental health issues at the core.
 Many people with eating disorders struggle with issues around body image and anxiety.

 Anorexia is the most well-known eating disorder often connected to distorted body image.
 People with anorexia limit their food intake to lose weight or prevent weight gain.
 They continue restricting their calorie intake even if they become unwell.
 Many anorexics try fad diets or abuse drugs — from laxatives to crystal meth — to induce rapid weight loss.
 Extreme exercise is also common.
-This often requires an anorexia nervosa treatment center in Long Beach.
+This often requires an anorexia nervosa treatment center in Tennessee.